freeradical13/freeradical13.github.io/index.md

 [Molecules][] and [chemical compounds][] are sets of two or more atoms held together by a [chemical bond][] because the atoms are more [stable][molecule stability] with that bond.

-Types of chemical bonds:
+Types of chemical bonds based on [intramolecular forces][]:

 1. A molecule exists when a [covalent bond][] occurs where atoms share one or more pairs of electrons in their valence shells.
 For example, Hydrogen wants to gain an electron and Oxygen wants to gain two electrons, so it's common for two Hydrogens to each share their electron with one of the valence electrons in the Oxygen to form an Oxygen bonded with two Hydrogens, or water.
 A molecule is considered a compound if it's made of more than one type of element.
+Covalent bonds generally form between a metal and a non-metal.
 1. An [ionic compound][] or [salt][] exists when an [ionic bond][] occurs where one atom transfers electron(s) to another, creating a cation and anion, which may then cause electrostatic attraction of the oppositely charged ions.
 For example, the alkali metal Sodium (Na) wants to lose an electron, and the halogen Chlorine (Cl) wants to gain an electron, so Na may give its electron to Cl, thus making Na<sup>+</sup> and Cl<sup>-</sup> and then those two ions may bond due to the electrostatic force, forming NaCl (otherwise known as table salt).
+Ionic bonds generally form between two non-metals.
 1. An [intermetallic compound][] exists when a [metallic bond][] occurs where a set of cations share a sea of free electrons.

 A [chemical substance][] is a set of one or more elements, molecules or compounds of the same composition (i.e. "pure").
 A substance cannot be separated through physical means other than breaking chemical bonds (interpret the [venn diagram][] by the location of the bond arrows):